-The Allentown Art Museum is running a Tiffany Windows campaign in order to raise funds to acquire two extraordinary stained-glass windows by renowned Tiffany Studios of New York.
-The monumental windows, dating from the early twentieth century, currently reside in the United Presbyterian Church in Pottsville, Pennsylvania.
-Your donation will support the acquisition, conservation, and installation of these exquisite examples of American decorative art.
-It also ensures their preservation so that generations to come can enjoy them.
+From 2017 to 2025, the Allentown Art Museum conducted a campaign to raise funds to acquire two 14-foot-tall stained-glass windows by the renowned Tiffany Studios of New York.
+The campaign grew into a grass-roots community effort to preserve these exquisite examples of American decorative art.
+More than 220 donors supported the acquisition, conservation, and installation of the windows, which were commissioned in the early twentieth century by parishioners of the United Presbyterian Church in Pottsville, Pennsylvania.
+The purchase of the windows, completed in 2024, ensures their preservation so that generations to come can enjoy them.

 Detail of the Sarah Ann Derr memorial window, bottom